8770 8270WhatsApp

 Skip to main content

-A current leakage fault occurs when electricity takes an unintended path to ground — through degraded wiring insulation, moisture-contaminated terminals, or a compressor winding that has broken down and is tracking current to the motor casing.
-The breaker senses this earth fault current and trips within milliseconds, often before the unit has completed a single startup cycle.
-In homes with a residual current device (RCD) combined with the circuit breaker, even a small leakage current of a few milliamps triggers the protection immediately.
+A current leak happens when electricity takes an unintended path to ground: through degraded wiring insulation, moisture-contaminated terminals, or a compressor winding tracking current to the motor casing.
+The breaker senses this earth fault and trips within milliseconds, often before the unit completes a single startup cycle.
+With an RCD, even a few milliamps triggers it.

 • Breaker trips immediately or soon after startup.